PocketByte/LocoLaser/docs/kotlin_mpp.md

 }
 ```
 Properties description:<br>
 - **`type`** - String.
 Type of the platform.
-For common kotlin interface it should be `"kotlin-common"`
+For common kotlin interface it should be `"kotlin-common"`.
 - **`res_name`** - String.
 Desirable canonical name of repository interface or class implementation.
 - **`res_dir`** - String.
 Path to directory with interface or class file.

 ### Implementation Configs
-Android/iOS repository implementation config require one more additional parameter:
+Repository implementation config require one more additional parameter:
 - **`implements`** - String.
 Canonical name of repository interface that should be implemented.
-In most cases it will have same value that `res_name` from `"kotlin-common"` config.
+ In most cases it will have the same value that `res_name` from `"kotlin-common"` config.

-So, Android/iOS config should have following structure:
+So, Android,iOS or JS config should have following structure:
 ```
 {
-    "type": ("kotlin-android" | "kotlin-ios"),
+    "type": ("kotlin-android" | "kotlin-ios", "kotlin-js"),
     "res_name" : (String value, Canonical Java name), "res_dir" : (Path to dir),
     "implements" : (String value, Canonical Java name)